mtoce/mtoce.github.io/_posts/2020-04-29-astros_scandal.md

 ## Model Choice and Results

 Since the issue is binary classification, I chose a Logistic Regression for my linear based model and a Random Forest Classifier for my tree-based model.
 Cross-validation with 5-folds for both techniques was used to ensure the models are reproduceable.
 Since most of the features are categorical, I used the "mode" imputer strategy.
 For the encoding strategy, features were encoded ordinally for the forest and one-hot-encoded for the Logistic Regression.
-A few of the one-hot features probably had strong linear relationships with the target as opposed to the forest.
+A few of the one-hot features probably had strong linear relationships with the target.

 <p align="center">
   <img src="https://raw.githubusercontent.com/mtoce/Build2-Project/master/roc_auc.png">